Learn how to properly and efficiently execute the bird dog exercise. Create core stability, fix low back pain, and prevent injuries.

 When it comes to learning how to properly control and engage your core, you can’t beat the basics.
-The bird-dog is one of Dr. Stuart McGill’s Big 3 exercises.
+The bird dog exercise is one of Dr. Stuart McGill’s Big 3 exercises.
 These exercises are the key to building a strong, stable, and resilient core.
 The Big 3 consist of the Bird dog, the side bridge, and the modified curl-up.
-The Bird dog is not only a safe exercise for rehabbing lower back injuries but is also a great way to train for spinal stability.
-Although simple, the bird-dog can later be modified after perfection is achieved.
-Progressing to single leg romanian deadlifts is the goal after mastering the Bird dog.
+The Bird dog exercise is not only a safe exercise for rehabbing lower back injuries but is also a great way to train for spinal stability.
+Although simple, the bird dog exercise can later be modified after perfect form is accomplished.
+Progressing to single leg romanian deadlifts is the goal after mastering the bird dog exercise.

 - Start in the kneeling position with your hands on the floor underneath your shoulders and your knees on the floor underneath your hips.
 Your hands and knees should be shoulder-width apart.

 - Breathe in with your diaphragm (diaphragmatic breathing).
 Stiffen and engage your core as if bracing for a punch.
 Maintain a neutral spine to avoid arching or sagging of the lower back.

 - Simultaneously raise your right leg and left arm until they reach parallel positioning to the floor.
 Be sure to avoid any rotation of the shoulder, spine, hips, or pelvis.
 The hips and shoulders should maintain a parallel and even position to each other.
 If you notice rotation in the pelvis or upper torso, or the lack of ability to maintain a neutral spine, lower the leg and arm until proper positioning can be achieved.

 - Gently lower your arm and leg to the starting position and repeat with the opposite limbs.

 Common mistakes made during the bird dog exercise: